HeZhang1994/video-audio-tools/README.md

 This is a **Python** implementation of extracting/adding audio from/to video and converting audio formats by using **ffmpeg**.

-<i>Please star this repository if you found its content useful.</i>

 ### Functions

 - Extract audio from video.